 Hunegg Castle is located in Hilterfingen Municipality, a town southeast of Thun, approximately a 5 to 10-minute bus ride from Thun.

-In going to Hunegg Castle, you need to get a bus ride and drop by Hilterfingen Post bus station:
+To go to Hunegg Castle, you need to get a bus ride and drop by Hilterfingen Post bus station:

 - From the Thun Train Station, Take Bus #21 or #25